hlavacs/ViennaGameJobSystem/README.md

         std::cout << "Yielding " << yt.get().value() << "\n";
     }

 The advantage of generators/fibers is that they are created only once, but can be called any number of times, hence the overhead is similar to that of C++ functions - or even better.
 The downside is that passing in parameters is more tricky.
 Also you need an arbitration mechanism to prevent two jobs calling the fiber in parallel.
-E.g., you can put fibers in a JobQueue<Coro<int>> queue and retrieve them from there.
+E.g., you can put fibers in a JobQueue<Coro&ltint>> queue and retrieve them from there.

 ## Finishing and Continuing Jobs